 Cedarville is a very small village located in the state of Ohio.
-With a population of 4,249 people and just one neighborhood, Cedarville is the 299th largest community in Ohio.
-Cedarville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 4,250 people and just one neighborhood, Cedarville is the 299th largest community in Ohio.
+Cedarville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Cedarville real estate is some of the most expensive in Ohio, although Cedarville house values don't compare to the most expensive real estate in the U.S.